NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Name

 This alpha field defines a unique user-assigned name for an instance of a VRF DX cooling coil.
 Any reference to this DX cooling coil by another object will use this name.
 This cooling coil name must be entered in the AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl object.
-No other system type uses this specific coil (Ref.
-Coil:Cooling:DX:VariableRefrigerantFlow:FluidTemperatureControl).
+No other system type uses this specific coil.

 #### Field: Availability Schedule Name